-The water pump switch should be in the OFF position when the RV is left unattended for any amount of time.
+NOTE: In some models the water pump switch will be a black rocker switch located near the sink cabinet position when the RV is left unattended for any amount of time.
 If something would happen to the water system, this may help limit water damage to a smaller area.